mikemcbride/new-jekyll-site/README.md

 Okay, there are just a few housekeeping things you need to do to.

-> **TODO:** would be SICK if we could turn this into a Yeoman generator where we make people fill this shit out in a CLI as part of project generation.
+> **TODO:** would be SICK to turn this into a Yeoman generator where we make people fill this out in a CLI as part of project generation.

 1. First of all, you probably want to head over to `_config.yml` and update some settings there.
 2. You will also want to go into `_data/` and update both the settings and social files.